Political commentator Paul Begala to speak at UGA

 After leaving the Clinton administration, Begala joined Georgetown University as a research professor of government and public policy.
 He is currently an affiliated professor of public policy at Georgetown's Public Policy Institute.

 Begala is the author of several best-selling books, including Is Our Children Learning?: The Case Against George W. Bush and Buck Up, Suck Up and Come Back When You Foul Up.
 He also helped John F. Kennedy Jr. launch George magazine and wrote the "Capital Hillbilly" column.

 A native of Texas, Begala received his bachelor's degree in government and his law degree from the University of Texas at Austin, where he was also the student body president.

 Begala's talk is sponsored by the Office of the Provost, the Office of the Vice President for Public Service and Outreach, the School of Law, the Honors Program and the Carl Vinson Institute of Government.

 Office of Communications and Public Relations, "Political commentator Paul Begala to speak at UGA" (2010).
 Press Releases.
-Paper 489.
+489.